 Why should you be a physics major at GVSU?

-- Cutting-edge research with Faculty: Faculty actively pursue academic research projects with the students.
-Research interests of our faculty include acoustics, astronomy, atomic physics, condensed matter physics, physics education, gravitation, cosmology, nuclear physics, and medical physics.
+- Dynamic group of Faculty: Our active, enthusiastic, and caring faculty are engaged in excellent teaching, scholarly activities, and community service.
+Faculty actively pursue cutting-edge academic research projects with the students.
+Research interests of our faculty include acoustics, astronomy and astrophysics, atomic physics, condensed matter physics, physics education, gravitation and cosmology, nuclear physics, biophysics, and medical physics.

-- Growth of the Department: Our department continues to grow and we expect this growth to continue.
+- Department Growth: Our department continues to grow and we expect this growth to continue.
 The number of physics majors also have grown in recent years.
-Many of our recent physics graduates are pursuing advanced degrees (e.g. Ph.D) in physics.
-Recent AIP report cited physics department of GVSU as being one of the top five universities in Michigan in terms of number of physics graduates.
+Many of our physics graduates have found good paying jobs in both academia and industry.
+To learn more check out our "Physics Alumni Profile."

-- Science education in Michigan: Faculty and students participate in a variety of physics outreach activities (e.g. Super Science Saturday, Michigan Science Olympiad) throughout the year to promote science education in Michigan and especially to create an interest in physics among high school students .
-Join us - let us build a better future for Michigan and our nation.
+- Outreach: Faculty and students participate in a variety of physics outreach activities throughout the year to promote science education in Michigan and especially to create an interest in physics among middle and high school students.

-If you are interested contact us.
+If you are interested please contact us.
 We look forward to hearing from you.